Welcome to New Student Orientation at SFSC!

 - Waypoint 1: An overview of SFSC programs and services that includes information about the college admission process, financial aid options, and college services.
 Waypoint 1 is completed online.

-- Waypoints 2 -6: An on-campus 4 ½ hour face-to-face program that features informational workshops, “hands on” computer training for Panther Central and Panther Den, program service presentations, and much more.
+- Waypoints 2 -6: An on-campus 4 ½ hour face-to-face program that features informational workshops, “hands on” computer training for Panther Central and D2L program service presentations, and much more.

 - Waypoint 1 is completed first.
 After you have completed all Waypoint 1 modules (including the information form and brief quiz at the end of the program) you will be invited to register for the on-campus Waypoint 2-6 program.